 January 29, 1920 - April 22, 2000

-Thank you to Stan's daughter, Diane Carl, for the information and photos.
+Thank you to Diane Carl for the information and photos.

 Stanley Gurnett Postans was with 440 Squadron, 6440 Servicing Eschelon, 143 Wings, Second Tactical Air Force, RCAF.
 He joined the RCAF in 1941, returning to Alberta in 1946.
 He served in England, France, Belgium, and Holland.
 He was at Eindhoven on January 1, 1945 when the Luftwaffe attacked the Allied bases.
 (See article Bodenplatte.)

 Diane Carl said she and her father spent countless hours talking about the Second World War, Stan's service experiences and airplanes, including Typhoons with their strengths and weaknesses.
 "Dad had a phenomenal memory, was a real people person, honest, straightforward, decent man who did not mind talking about his experiences.
 Many times, though, he and I cried together over some of his reminiscences, especially the situation at Belsen Bergen Concentration Camp.
 Some of his experiences he wrote about, but others were just shared."